Bachelor of Science (Occupational Therapy)

 Department of Education and Training National Criminal History Record Check

-MRSA clearance if worked in, or been admitted to, a health facility outside of Western Australia in the 12 months prior to enrolment
+MRSA clearance if worked in, or been admitted to, a health facility outside of Western Australia in the 12 months prior to enrolment.

-The practice education/fieldwork component of the course needs to comply with the Professional Accreditation Standards for Occupational Therapy Entry Level Education Programs as devised by the Occupational Therapy Council (Australia and New Zealand) Ltd (OTC).
+Accreditation Standards for Occupational Therapy Entry Level Education Programs as devised by the Occupational Therapy Council (Australia and New Zealand) Ltd (OTC).

 Students will need to graduate to be eligible to register with the Occupational Therapy Board of Australia .
 Registration with the Occupational Therapy Board of Australia is required to practice in the profession.

-- Communicate occupational therapy knowledge and ideas clearly, coherently and with independence.
+- Communicate occupational therapy knowledge and ideas, clearly, coherently, and with independence.

 Professional Recognition